-Ford to increase large SUV production, adding 550 jobs to assembly line
+Ford to increase large SUV production, add 550 jobs to assembly line

 Retail sales of the Expedition rose 35 percent from 2017 to 2018

-Workers have been told that changes to the factory will happen in July .
+Workers have been told changes to the factory will begin in July.